Rasic2/gvasp/docs/source/functions/plot/band.rst

    :width: 400

 .. note::
-    In the current version, we also incorporate the high-symmetry points in the figure.
+    In the current version, the presence of a :file:`KPATH.in` file (from VASPKIT) in the working directory determines the high-symmetry points used: if it exists, those points are utilized; otherwise, a default path is used.

 For this task, the :file:`plot.json` is like this